Club Viewing Sites

 Every summer the Santa Cruz Astronomy Club packs up our telescopes and camping gear for a trip to Glacier Point in Yosemite National park.
 It's a fun weekend of observing and sharing the night sky with park visitors from all over the world.

 In 2017, it was the nights of June 16th & 17th, but the event was canceled due to weather.
+In 2018, it was cancelled due to forest fires.

 If you are interested in attending this event sponsored by the park, please check out the files listed below the map.